 If they’re round the table with you (and not someone else) it’s for a reason.
 Perhaps they’ll be the core owners of the project, product or service you’ll deliver and getting the best possible result means they’ll be regarded highly by their boss.

 How do you uncover this?
 Pay attention to the positives they mention in looking towards the solution.
-Ask, “what would success in the negotiation look like for you?” or “who else would benefit that we may need to be aware of?”
+Ask, “what would success in the negotiation look like for you?” or “who else would benefit from our agreement today that we may need to be aware of?”

-This allows you to see perspectives from two places, theirs and theirs colleagues, who might be influential to them.
+This allows you to see perspectives from two places, theirs and their colleagues, who might be influential to them.

 What is the risk to them in the negotiation?